Above: golden leaves carpet a Montmartre square

 4. Wear a skirt or dress sometimes, even when riding a bike or motorcycle.

-5. Don’t be afraid to express your views or disagree, even on politics.
-If someone gets offended, move on.
+5. Don’t be afraid to express your views or disagree, and this includes politics.
+If someone gets offended, leave.
 Fast.
-They're probably not French.

 6. Don’t get fat.